gokubi/policies/citizen_code_of_conduct.md

   * Posting or threatening to post other people's personally identifying information ("doxing").
   * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
   * Inappropriate photography or recording.
   * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 Without consent, none of these are acceptable.
   * Deliberate intimidation, stalking or following (online or in person).
   * Advocating for, or encouraging, any of the above behavior.
   * Sustained disruption of community events.